Expressing and Storing Breast Milk

 - Some women suggest having a picture of their baby to look at as it helps to allow the let down reflex happen.

 - Ensure all your equipment is thoroughly cleaned and sterilised.
+It is recommended that equipment is thoroughly cleaned with hot water every 24 hours.

 Storing Your Milk